andrew-codechimp/HA-Plant-Monitor-Plus/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=andrew-codechimp&repository=HA-Plant-Monitor-Plus&category=Integration)

 This is a HACS custom integration; if the link does not work, you will have to add this repository URL via HACS custom repositories.

+## FAQ's

+* Why only moisture?
+I used the built in Plant Monitor YAML based integration for a long time and never found the other sensors useful.
+There are plenty of other plant integrations available if you require more than just moisture.

+* Why no dashboard card?
+I primarily created this integration to provide notifications and since they are standard sensor/binary sensor entities there are plenty of cards available that can be used.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/andrew-codechimp/HA-Plant-Monitor-Plus.svg?style=for-the-badge
 [commits]: https://github.com/andrew-codechimp/HA-Plant-Monitor-Plus/commits/main